tillgrallert/p3a6afa20/notes.md

             * *al-Watan*
             * *al-Haqīqa*
             * *al-Ḥuqūq*
+    - *al-Ḍiyāʾ*
+        + in 1913, *al-Ḥaqāʾiq* mentions two specific articles on the Arabic language
+        + in *al-Muqtabas* it is mostly in the form of "the publisher of *al-Ḍiyāʾ"
+            * some references to articles in *al-Diyāʾ* long after its publication
+            * one in 1906 as a readers' digest
+        + in *lughat al-ʿArab*: one historical reference
 3. number of referenced periodicals per journal
     1. *al-Manār* (1588981): 206
     2. *al-Muqtabas* (4770057679): 404 **BUT** this counts numerous periodicals twice due to *al-Muqtabas* being published in Cairo and Damascus.